1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 3.md

 1. Christian Democratic Party (PDC):
      - It was a moderate party, betwen the communist left and captalist right.
 2. Eduardo Frei:
+     - Frei
+     - s demoemtic fpolicy included labour reforms, but his rule was plagued by miner s
 3. Popular Unity/Unidad Popular (UP):

 4. Mother Centers: